 Anne is an Asian elephant who has been alone at Longleat Safari Park since 2011.
-No one really knows Anne’s real age, as she was caught from the wild as a baby and details of her age have been erroneously recorded over the years.
-She is believed to be in her 60s.
+No one really knows her real age, as she was caught from the wild as a baby and details of her age have been erroneously recorded over the years.
+All the circumstantial evidence points to her being in her 60s.

 She was born in the wild in Sri Lanka and stolen from her mother as a baby, then sent to the UK to be a circus elephant.
 For decades she toured the country as part of a herd of elephants with the Bobby Roberts Circus.

 In 2001 Anne lost her two remaining circus companions and was left alone.
-That was the last time she saw another elephant, a full 20 years ago.
+That was the last time she saw another elephant.
+(For such a highly social animal who lives in groups in the wild, nothing is worse that a solitary existence.
+Sadly, places like Longleat refuse to release their solitary elephants to sanctuary.)

 At the circus she was kept in appalling conditions and abused with a metal hook.
 In the summer of 2002, alone now and grieving for her dead companions, she almost died from being in such poor health.
 Animal Defenders International (ADI) had been secretly filming the conditions of elephants in UK circuses and they documented Anne’s appalling, emaciated condition that summer as she was dragged around the country sick and in pain.